MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitinitassignmethods.md

 ### -param Methods

-TBD - An [ACX_METHOD_ITEM structure](/windows-hardware/drivers/ddi/acxrequest/ns-acxrequest-acx_method_item) structure that defines a set of TBD TBD and is used to TBD.
+An [ACX_METHOD_ITEM](/windows-hardware/drivers/ddi/acxrequest/acxrequest/ns-acxrequest-acx_method_item) structure that defines a set of methods that will be used for circuit initialization.

 ### -param MethodsCount